tundish/balladeer/balladeer/doc/drama.rst

 They take keyword arguments, each of which must have an annotation_.

 The method must contain a docstring which defines the text which triggers the method.
-Docstrings may contain format specifiers wich reference the keyword arguments.
+Docstrings may contain format specifiers which reference the keyword arguments.

 .. py:function:: drama.do_xxx(self, this, text, director, *args, **kwargs):